 - To reduce the spiciness of the dish you can use fewer chilis.

 - Got it too hot?
 No worries!
 Add coconut milk to reduce the impact of the spice.
 While not traditional, some variations of Vindaloo curries do contain coconut milk in the recipe.

 - The potatoes can be omitted.
-There is a lot of debate whether potatoes are authentic to the dish.
+There is a lot of debate about whether potatoes are authentic to the dish.
 Authentic or not, I love how they soak up all the flavors of the Vindaloo paste.
-The potatoes become spicy little flavor bombs.
+The potatoes become spicy little flavor carriers.

 - Want to make it low-carb?
 Omit the potatoes and serve over cauliflower rice.